Payment Card Data Security Policy

 2. This Policy applies to the following areas/activities:

 b.
-All entities/systems/databases that store, process or transmit CHD and/or SAD;
+All entities/systems/databases that store, process or transmit Cardholder Data (CHD) and/or Sensitive Authentication Data (SAD);

 c.
-All authorized University merchants operating commercial activities with approval as described in the Commercial Activities Policy;
+All authorized Merchants conducting revenue-generating activities or operations as described in the Commercial Activities Policy;

 d.
 Staff, faculty, volunteers, or students who handle or process debit and/or credit-card transactions and data, for academic, administrative or commercial purposes;

 e.
-Third parties who handle or process debit and/or credit transactions and data on the University's behalf, such as vendors, contractors, partners, etc.; and
+Third parties who handle or process payment card transactions and/or data on the University’s behalf, such as vendors, contractors, partners, etc.; and

 f.
 IT staff who develop and maintain payment solutions for the IT infrastructure that supports the payment solutions.